asmeurer/blog/posts/playing-with-swift-and-spritekit/index.md

 Note that we only modify the position for the four sprite nodes.

+The `touch.locationInNode(self)` part took me a long time to figure out.
+There are other methods, like `touch.locationInView(nil)`, but this does something very strange where the the horizontal axis was doubled (moving the touch one inch moved the object two inches), and the vertical axis was inverted.
+If someone knows what was going on there, please let me know.

 Modifying the position directly is nice, but it's nice to play around a little bit with a third thing from SpriteKit, actions.